hgrafa/hgrafa/README.md

  *  🚀 I'm currently working at [@uber](https://www.linkedin.com/company/uber-com)
  * ✉️ You can contact me at [hugorafael.dev@gmail.com](mailto:hugorafael.dev@gmail.com)
  * 🤝 I'm open to collaborating on projects that have a high impact in peoples lives
- * 🎸 I'm also a drummer and guitarist
+ * 🎸 I play bass, guitar and drums

  ### Mentorship and classes